How To Identify, Research + Decide On Your Niche

 Passion is a powerful thing in business.
 Doing something you’re not passionate or worse, care about, increases the chances of you quitting.

 Identifying what you like about your business can help you stick with it.
-To start finding your niche market, the first thing you have to do is list down 10 things you’re passionate about or interested in.
+To start finding your niche market, the first thing you have to do is list 10 things you’re passionate about or interested in.

 Find a quiet spot that allows you to be free from any distractions.
 Start the list with the areas of interest.